A pastor rings the church bells over the city of Tbilisi.

 Steam rising from the Royal Bath Houses in the centre of the city.

-Georgia has some of the oldest Catholic churches in the world, and most of them are adorned with fantastic facades and paintings.
+Georgia has some of the oldest Orthodox churches in the world, and most of them are adorned with fantastic facades and paintings.

 Balconies and lattice work on an old house in the city.